Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

 Instead, our approach is to maintain a {\em binary-tree-structured set of histograms}, as shown in \F\ref{fig:running-example-histogram-tree}.
 For each partition, but also for a binary tree growing from the partitions, we maintain a separate histogram.
 To resolve $Q$, we split the query into two sub-queries, one running on the histogram for week 2 ([2,2]) and the other running on the histogram for the range week 3 to week 4 ([3,4]).
 That last sub-query would then run on a larger dataset of size $n_3 + n_4$, requiring a smaller budget consumption to reach the target accuracy.

 \heading{Design.} \F~\ref{fig:tree-structured-pmw-bypass} shows our design.
 Given a query $Q$, we split it into sub-queries based on the histogram tree, applying the min-cuts algorithm to find the smallest set of nodes in the tree that covers the requested partitions.
 In our example, this gives two sub-queries, $Q'$ and $Q''$, running on histograms [2,2] and [3,4], respectively.
 For each sub-query, we use our heuristic to decide whether to use the histogram or invoke Laplace directly.
 If both histograms are ``ready,'' we compute their estimations and combine them into one result, which we test with an SV against an accuracy goal.
-In our example, there are only two sub-queries, but in general there can be more, some of which will use direct Laplace while others use histograms.
+In our example, there are only two sub-queries, but in general there can be more, some of which will use Laplace while others use histograms.
 We adjust the SV's accuracy target to an $(\alpha_{SV}, \beta_{SV})$ calibrated to the aggregation that we will need to do among the results of these different mechanisms.
 We pay for any Laplace's and SV resets against the queried data partitions and finally combine Laplace results with histogram-based results.
+Each subquery updates the corresponding histograms of the tree (details in \A\ref{alg:pmwbypass-tree}) and increments $c$ for updated nodes.